-- There is a need for an additional 225 units of permanent supportive housing for persons with long histories of homelessness, disabilities and other severe barriers to housing stability. - Ramsey will urge and support additional investment in the state funded Long-Term Homeless Supportive Services program to ensure the availability of support services for the new permanent supportive housing units.
+• There is a need for more permanent supportive housing options so that people can transition out of shelter and unsheltered homelessness.

+• Ramsey will urge and support additional investment in the state funded Long-Term Homeless Supportive Services program to ensure the availability of support services for the new permanent supportive housing units.